amtParis/Fall-2017/CreativeCoding/Week01-Easing/README.md

 [Chapter 04: Animation](http://openframeworks.cc/ofBook/chapters/animation.html) from the ofBook (up to Function based movement)

+Optional Sci-Fi Reading: [The Murder](http://www.sediment.uni-goettingen.de/staff/dunkl/zips/The-Murderer.pdf), by Ray Bradbury

 ## Preparation for Next Class:

+List 3 areas you may want to research for your semester project.

 Download [Openframeworks](http://openframeworks.cc/) and install the appropriate IDE for your platform (Xcode for Mac, Visual Studio for Windows)